hep-gc/cloud-monitoring/README.md

 ## Quickstart

-Using `virtualenv`, intall the dependencies:
+Using `virtualenv`, install the dependencies:

 ```bash
 $ virtualenv venv